What is Mettere?

 Example:

-Metteresti il quadro su questa parete?
+Metteresti un quadro su questa parete?

 Passato (Past Conditional)